Icehawk78/Kardashev/Rules_pictures.md

 #### *Fleets*

 Fleets represent your military force.
 They move throughout space to attack your opponents and to explore.
 They are also used defensively.

+#### *Technologies*

+Technologies represent advancements available to you.
+Higher level technologies typically have prerequisites of the lower level technologies, as indicated by the arrows on your role card.
+Some technologies are exclusive- meaning you cannot concurrently use both.

 ## Setup
 Each player chooses a role (see [Roles](#roles)) and gets the associated starting tiles.
 Each role starts with a different number of colonies, fleets, resources, or technologies, as indicated on the role card.